There are at least three awards given out at ICMMES Conference each year since 2016:

 2016 : Dennis Mierke, Hamburg University of Technology (TUHH), Germany, "Efficient Calculation of Sub-grid Distances for Higher-Order Boundary Conditions".

-The ICMMES-MDPI Best Poster Award is given to the best poster presentation at the ICMMES-2022 conference.
-All participants who make poster presentations automatically qualify to enter, and the winner will receive 500 CHF in cash.
+The ICMMES Best Poster Award is given to the best poster presentation at the ICMMES conference.

 2017: Lucien Vienne, Simon Marié, and Francesco Grasso, CNAM, France, "Lattice Boltzmann simulation of a multicomponent viscous fingering instability at high Schmidt number"